aleksitappura/robin/posts/blockchain-as-an-asset-class-an-introduction-for-institutional-investors.md

 ---
-title: " Blockchain as an Asset Class - An Introduction for Institutional Investors"
+title: " Blockchain as an asset class - an introduction for institutional investors"
 date: 2020-01-01T19:20:48.392Z
 tags:
   - English
 ---
-*Read the article in **[Finnish](https://suspicious-kepler-340c57.netlify.com/posts/lohkoketjuteknologia-omaisuusluokkana-johdanto-institutionaalisille-sijoittajille/)** or **[Swedish](https://suspicious-kepler-340c57.netlify.com/posts/blockchainteknologi-som-tillgangsklass-en-introduktion-for-institutionella-investerare/)**.*

-### Executive Summary
+### Executive summary

 This article is aimed at institutional and other professional investors who are considering making an allocation to blockchain.
 It examines the best practices for token investing that have been adopted by institutional investors globally.
 In this article, blockchain investments refer to investments in tokens.
 The article excludes traditional equity investments made into startups that make use of blockchain technology.

-*For more on blockchain technology and its development see: [Towards an Internet-Native Economy](https://suspicious-kepler-340c57.netlify.com/posts/towards-an-internet-native-economy/).*
+*For more on blockchain technology and its development see: Towards an Internet-Native Economy.*

 ![](/static/img/screenshot-2020-04-22-at-11.24.04.png "An investor interested in the attractive risk-return profile of the new asset class needs to consider the additional technical and operational requirements that pertain to token investing.")

 The first part of the article highlights recent developments in the market infrastructure for token trading and custody.
 As a result, more institutional investors have been able to invest in tokens.
 The second part outlines the technical and operational requirements of token investing.
 The third part walks through the alternatives available to institutional investors interested in investing in tokens.

-### The Development of Blockchain Technology
+### The development of blockchain technology

 #### The number of regulated and professional market participants is on the rise